cmu-db/noisepage-pilot/behavior/README.md

 ## BenchBase Benchmark Databases

-This list includes several BenchBase benchmarks that have been run through behavior modeling.
-TODO(GH): denote which do/don't work with plan differencing.
+The following BenchBase benchmarks have been tested to work with behavior modeling.

 - AuctionMark
+- Epinions
+- SEATS
+- SIBench
 - SmallBank
 - TATP
-- TPC-C - primary focus
+- TPC-C
-- TPC-H - pending dataloader
 - Twitter
 - Voter
 - Wikipedia
 - YCSB

+Caveats:

+- Various benchmarks yield slightly different OUs for a BenchBase run with the same configuration.
+Cause unknown.
+- If the BenchBase experiment duration is too short, you may not get data for all OUs.
+- Using pg_stat_statements and auto_explain will affect benchmark statistics and model performance.
+    - These are only intended for debugging.
+- TPC-H support is blocked on the [native loader](https://github.com/cmu-db/benchbase/pull/99) being merged.
+- Epinions is missing results for the Materialize OU in the plan generated for `GetReviewsByUser`.
+    - `SELECT * FROM review r, useracct u WHERE u.u_id = r.u_id AND r.u_id=$1 ORDER BY rating LIMIT 10`

 ## Resource Consumption Metrics